 Topics such as global warming and climate change, fossil fuel extraction and use, pipelines, and social movements have been challenges for the communications, journalism, and media fields.
 For just that reason, these topics can help teachers explore such challenges and look beyond the technical skills to societal implications, allowing students to connect work in this subject area with other subjects.
 This, in turn, can put your students in the position of making unique contributions to the school community’s understanding of climate change.

-- In that context, do our media do a good job covering issues such as global warming and climate change?
+- In that context, does our media do a good job covering issues such as global warming and climate change?

 - Is there enough detail and depth for an ‘informed electorate’?

-- In the same context, do our media do a good job with issues such as climate justice and other social justice concerns?
+- In the same context, does our media do a sufficient job with issues such as climate justice and other social justice concerns?

 - Do some news reports give the scientific basis for global warming, while others deny any connection to human activity?